motorcycle Tour Travel Insurance

 • Will I be covered if I ride a scooter, moped or motorcycle while overseas?

-• If you are in control of a motorcycle or scooter with an engine capacity greater than 50cc, you need to hold a current, valid New Zealand motorcycle license.
+• If you are in control of a motorcycle or scooter with an engine capacity greater than 125cc, you need to hold a current, valid New Zealand motorcycle licence.
+If you are riding a motorcycle or scooter with an engine capacity lower than 125cc, you need to hold a current, valid New Zealand drivers licence.

-You also need to be aware that cover will not be provided to you if you are a passenger on a moped, scooter or motorcycle, and the person in control does not have a valid license for the country you are in.
+You also need to be aware that cover will not be provided to you if you are a passenger on a moped, scooter or motorcycle, and the person in control does not have a valid motorcycle licence for that country.

-Please note that it's compulsory to wear a helmet while riding a motorbike or scooter in many countries.
-But regardless of local requirements, 1Cover advises you to wear a motorcycle helmet whenever you are a rider or passenger on a scooter or motorbike.
+Please note that it’s compulsory to wear a helmet while riding a motorbike or scooter in many countries.
+Regardless of local requirements, 1Cover advises you to wear a motorcycle helmet whenever you are a rider or passenger on a scooter or motorbike.

 • Am I covered for personal liability while on a motorcycle?